Lafayette Cemetery No. 1 Pays Homage to New Orleans Culture

 Sarah said that traditionally there were multiple spots available in these tombs.
 A deed was made to the cemetery sexton making him aware of the need to use the space for future interments.
 When the tomb was opened to accommodate the next family member, they realized the first had decomposed in a short time.
 The bodies essentially cremated themselves, which is one of the reasons why they got nicknamed oven tombs or oven vaults.

 Sarah went on to explain that the New Orleanians adhered to the traditional European ‘year-and-a-day’ mourning process, which calls for mourning a deceased loved one for exactly one year, observing very strict customs such as wearing black and cover mirrors with black shawls.
 On the 366th day, mourners emerged from their grief, able to enjoy life again.
-The “year-and-a-day” mourning tradition became a practical timetable for natural cremation and the rule of law as when a tomb could be opened up to accommodate another body.
+The “year-and-a-day” mourning tradition became a practical timetable for natural cremation and the rule of law as to when a tomb could be opened up to accommodate another body.

 “Resurrection ferns are a tradition, and affiliated with death,” Sarah said.
 “It’s very symbolic, especially in the South.
 You give them to people when a loved one passes away.
 A lot of people say that they can only grow where they’re able to feed off the nutrients of dead bodies.
 The seeds are able to get into the open vaults in family tombs, and then when the tombs are closed back up, the fern inevitably wants to find the sun, and they grow from inside the tombs out into the sunlight.”